foxercrack/map_alias/README.md

 # About
-It's a free resource through which you can put your friend's text overhead
+It's a free resource through which you can put your friend's text overhead.
 Optimization: 0.00-0.06

 # Preview